Objective: Trek to Everest Base Camp, Himalayas, Nepal

 Lodging: A tea house is a guest house, restaurant, and place to chill.

 Food: Tea houses serve traditional Nepali dishes, such as dal bhat, momos, rice, vegetables, noodles, potatoes, and soup.
-Some offer western food such as pizza, pasta, and french fries.
+Some offer western food such as pizza, pasta, and French fries.
 Soft drinks, snacks, and beer are available along the trail.

 Vendor: G Adventures